Shiva9361/Ruby_Interpreter/README.md

 ## **Explanation:**

 :warning: This is a high level explanation, for further details, check the code for comments :warning:

-First, we read the file or the data fed into the interpreter
+First, we read the file or the data fed into the interpreter, now this data is passed to the scanner

+The raw source file is now tokenized in the scanner, The scanner returns a list of tokens \
+The tokens are now passed to the parser, The parser reads the tokens, and sytematically builds a syntax tree \ from the

 ## **Challenges:**